-So I reached out to get some advice on how to use them without running into the problems I had previously, and I was told by someone with an ileostomy, who’s had luck with liners, to simply cover the stoma while you’re replacing the liner and you’ll be good to go.
+So I reached out to get some advice on how to use them without running into the problems I had previously.
+Someone with an ileostomy, who’s had luck with liners, told me to simply cover the stoma while you’re replacing the liner, and you’ll be good to go.

 But two things were really getting to me…

 These liners are plastic – they do not break apart in water and would get trapped somewhere, like in your own plumbing or at the municipal water treatment plant.
-Neither of those sound good to me, and I’d like to keep my environmental footprint as low as possible if I can.
+Neither of those sounds good to me, and I’d like to keep my environmental footprint as low as possible if I can.